FAQ on School Direction, Vision, Mission, Strategies and Goals

 Q How do parents register for the school-based Student Care Centre?

-From 2013 onwards, parents who have successfully registered their P1 children with Springdale Primary will receive a registration form to apply for the school-based SCC after the P1 Registration Exercise has ended.
+Parents who have successfully registered their Primary 1 children with Springdale Primary School will receive a registration form to apply for the school-based SCC after the Primary 1 Registration Exercise has ended.

 Q Where are the community-based Student Care Centres if the school is unable to cater to all pupils who applied?